jina-ai/clip-as-service/README.md

 These two requirements MUST be satisfied.
 For other dependent packages, please refer to `requirments.txt`  and `requirments.client.txt`.

+On the client side, Python 2 is supported for the following consideration.

 ## Usage

 #### 1. Download a Pre-trained BERT Model